Searching for classic New England? Our list of the best things to do in Woodstock, VT will help you find it.

 Eat Farm-to-Table Goodness

-One Woodstock Vermont restaurant that should be on the top of your list is Cloudland Farm.
+One Woodstock, Vermont restaurant that should be on the top of your list is Cloudland Farm.
 This farm-to-table operation is absolutely divine.

 Cloudland Farm is found up a winding set of beautiful VT roads.
 You might feel as if you’ve taken a wrong turn, but you’re on the right track.
-Around a final bend you’ll see the sprawling property overlooking a stunning mountain vista.
+Around a final bend, you’ll see the sprawling property overlooking a stunning mountain vista.

-Before your meal begins, you can sit on the verandah and simply take in the view with a glass of wine.
+Before your meal begins, you can sit on the veranda and simply take in the view with a glass of wine.
 It’s so relaxing and romantic.
 (Cloudland is BYOB, so plan ahead and bring along your favorite bottle of wine or a selection of beers.)

 Then, it’s time for your dinner.

 The entree at Cloudland was braised pork (raised right at Cloudland itself), herb mashed potatoes, with a rhubarb compote and a berry glaze.
-Amy had a vegetarian option (risotto cakes) also with fresh rhubarb and a local egg.
+Amy had a vegetarian option, risotto cakes, also with fresh rhubarb and a local egg.

 Visit a Working Dairy Farm